-Researcher moves closer to 'cell' controlDecember 11th, 2012 by Arthur Davies in Medical research /
+Researcher moves closer to 'cell' controlDecember 11, 2012 by Arthur Davies in Medicine & Health / Medical research

 UC College of Engineering and Applied Science chemical and materials engineering associate professor, Chia-Chi Ho, announces ability to sort and steer cells, opening doors to a potential future of steering disease and cancer related cells into diagnostic and treatment solutions.

 Can you imagine the day when we will no longer have to worry about organ donors for the simple fact that we will be able to grow functioning tissues and organs in a culture dish?
 Thanks to Chia-Chi Ho and her colleagues at the University of Cincinnati's College of Engineering and Applied Science, this we are one step closer to making this vision a reality.

 Ho is a chemical and materials engineering associate professor in the School of Energy, Environmental, Biological and Medical Engineering, working with nanotechnology to advance our understanding and control of cells.
 Cells within the human body are structural and functional units which migrate during many processes, such as wound healing, immune response and the formation and spreading of cancer (called cancer metastasis).

 Last year, Ho and her colleagues indicated that they could guide cell migration through the use of microarrays.
 Microarrays are a laboratory tool, also referred to as lab-on-a-chip, which allows the researchers to interact with living cells.
 Ho explains, "We can use microarrays to amplify the natural direction of cells and guide their continuous migration along preset paths and directions."